dan-p-baker/ReactReduxTutorial/README.md

 # ReactReduxTutorial
-Application built with React and Redux in ES6 a
+Application built with React and Redux in ES6